-- various disinfection preparations (IPA lékárenská dezinfekce, Lihová lékárenská dezinfekce and Anti-COVID) - the experimental medicinal product Remdesivir - the non-registered medicinal product HYDROXYCHLOROQUINE-SULFAAT TEVA - medical oxygen, which may be temporarily produced from other active substances than those specified in the registration documentation and filled in tanks that are not in compliance with the manufacturing authorization
+- the experimental medicinal product Remdesivir - the non-registered medicinal product HYDROXYCHLOROQUINE-SULFAAT TEVA - medical oxygen, which may be temporarily produced from other active substances than those specified in the registration documentation, if such other active substance is specified in registration of different medicinal product approved in any member state and have certificate of good manufacturing practice; this medical oxygen may be filled in tanks that are not in compliance with the manufacturing authorization, if such tanks are prepared in compliance with good manufacturing practice and the manufacturer will ensure its traceability.

-The Czech State Institute of Drug Control has issued and regularly updated its Opinion on Clinical Trials On Medicinal Products and Ongoing Clinical Trials and To-Be-Commenced Clinical Trials in Light of the COVID-19 Epidemiological Situation.
+On 6 Nov 2020, the Czech State Institute for Drug Control (SIDC) has issued a new Opinion on Ongoing Clinical Trials and To-Be-Commenced Clinical Trials in Connection with COVID-19.
+It supersedes previous opinions on this matter.

-In this opinion, the State Institute for Drug Control sets out various requirements and recommendations in order to ensure safe conduct of clinical trials (e.g. to properly asses risk/benefit ratio of commencing clinical trials or enrolling new trial subjects (patients) in ongoing clinical trials, to replace the physical follow-up visits of patients on site by telephone/virtual visits, to introduce conditions for the home delivery of investigational medicinal products (IMP), etc.).
-However, the requirements and recommendations have been mostly relaxed from 1 July 2020, with the exception of areas with worsened epidemiological situation.
+In this opinion, the SIDC sets out various recommendations and extraordinary measures to ensure safe conduct of clinical trials (e.g. to assess whether the trial subjects (patients) are positive to COVID-19 or could have been exposed thereto, to properly assess risk/benefit ratio of enrolling new trial subjects (patients), to replace the physical follow-up visits of patients on site by telephone/virtual visits, to introduce conditions for the home delivery of investigational medicinal products (IMP), etc.).
+Majority of the measures is particularly relevant for areas with worsened epidemiological situation.